svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

 # Building and deploying your first web app with Pharo
 ### Understanding HTTP fundamentals through Zinc HTTP Components

+*Sven Van Caekenberghe*

+*July 2013*

 There are lots of ways to get something on the Web today.
 However, it remains important that you understand the actual mechanics of building and deploying a web application.
 This guide explains how to build and deploy your first web application using [Pharo](http://www.pharo.org).

 Of course, there are an infinite number of ways to make a web app.
 Even in Pharo, there are multiple frameworks approaching this problem.
 Here, we'll be using the foundational framework called [Zinc HTTP Components](http://zn.stfx.eu).
 By doing so, we'll be touching the fundamentals of HTTP and web apps.

-Using nice objects abstracting each concept in [HTTP](http://en.wikipedia.org/wiki/Http) and related open standards, the actual code will be easier than you might expect.
+Using nice objects, abstracting each concept in [HTTP](http://en.wikipedia.org/wiki/Http) and related open standards, the actual code will be easier than you might expect.

 The dynamic, interactive nature of Pharo combined with its rich IDE and library will allow us to do things that are nearly impossible using other technology stacks.
 By chronologically following the development process, you will see the app growing from something trivial to the final result.
 Finally, we will save our source code in a repository and deploy for real in the cloud.